Bidean nam Bian & Stob Coire

 Scree Gully.

-Finally, walk along the Lost Valley back to
+Finally, walk down the Lost Valley back to

 The Red Scree Gully can have snow and ice in